deansher/Cy/README.md

 Objects are immutable.

-Method names do not live in a "class-local namespace".
-They must be unique.
-The reason for this is that we prefer using type inference (method and function names imply type) instead of explicitly declaring types and using that to disambiguate names.
-Also, this keeps type inference very direct and simple, which makes error messages relatively easy to understand.
+Methods have the following special characteristics compared to regular functions:

-Methods, however, do have a one special privilege, plus some notational convenience.
+- A method is invoked with the usual special syntax: `x.m y z`

-The special privilege is that methods can access private fields.
+- An object class can have private fields and methods, which a method can access.

-The notational convenience is that a method
+- An object class serves as a namespace for its methods, so the same method name can be used in multiple object classes.

-- takes a copy of the object on which it was invoked as an implicit first lvalue parameter;
+- Methods provide the following notational convenience:

-- implicitly modifies that lvalue when it updates fields of the object;
+  + A method takes a copy of the object on which it was invoked as an implicit first lvalue parameter;

-- and implicitly returns that lvalue if it is declared to return the object's own type, and if it ends with a statement instead of an expression.
+  + implicitly modifies that lvalue when it updates fields of the object;

-- Plus, this implicit behavior extends to a method that invokes another method: the implicit `this` lvalue is passed to the invoked method, and if that method returns a value of the same type, the `this` lvalue is updated in the caller.
+  + and implicitly returns that lvalue if it is declared to return the object's own type, and if it ends with a statement instead of an expression.

-When a method is used from outside the declaring object, or when applying a function declared at the top level, method invocation syntax (a.foo b) or application syntax (foo a b) may be used interchangeably.
-However, when invoking one method from inside another in the same object declaration, method invocation syntax (foo b, with an implicit `this` as a) must be used.
+  + Plus, this implicit behavior extends to a method that invokes another method: the implicit `this` lvalue is passed to the invoked method, and if that method returns a value of the same type, the `this` lvalue is updated in the caller.

 Stackable Abstractions
 ----------------------
 The easiest way to explain stackable abstractions is to give a typical example of non-stackable abstractions.
-This example uses Java's syntax, not because Java is any worse than most other platforms, but because it is widely familiar.
+This example uses Java's syntax, not because Java is any worse than most other platforms, but because I know it well.
 Suppose we have the following classes Foo and Bar:

     /**
      * Data access layer for the "foo" db.
 This class obtains the path of its configuration file